How to Manage Stress and Anxiety in the Workplace

 Lack of supportive environment – While some people thrive working alone, some others thrive when they are surrounded by others.
 Working at home translates to physical isolation from other colleagues and that means no chit-chat at the coffee machine and no dropping by your colleague’s desk when you have a question.

 All four reasons above do not make a great combination.
 But sadly, this is our reality today.
 We cannot change what happened and what is going to happen, but we can change how we want to keep our stress and anxiety levels in check.

-Since last year, mental health, alongside with DEI, became one of the most urgent things to tackle in the workplace as workers became emotionally exhausted from everything that has happened.
+Since last year, mental health, alongside DEI, became one of the most urgent things to tackle in the workplace as workers became emotionally exhausted from everything that has happened.

 Managing Stress and Anxiety Levels

 Just like you, I also struggle to find ways to maintain my mental health during this pandemic.
-But recently, I am determined to take a better care of both my physical and mental well-being.
+But recently, I am determined to take better care of both my physical and mental well-being.
 Here are some things that I have been practicing and that you can also do:

 - Take a long walk in the morning, and even better if you do it right after you wake up.
 It helps clear your mind and get you ready for the day.

 - Have a long breakfast and lunch daily (I try to spare an hour for each of these).
 Take your time enjoying and digesting your food.